khudgins/portworx-solution-brief/readme.md

 ---
-title: "Docker Example Solution Brief"
+title: "Deploying Portworx on Docker Enterprise Solution Brief"
-summary: "Docker Solution Briefs enable you to integrate the Docker container platform with popular 3rd party ecosystem solutions.
-This Solution Brief is a self-documenting guide to writing your own.
-Clone this repo and go.
-Make sure to edit these tags."
+summary: "Portworx is one of the leading Software-Defined Storage solutions for container deployments.
+This document is a walkthrough of installing Portworx on a Docker Enterprise 3.0 install."
 type: guide
 author: khudgins
 visibleto: loggedinleads